HoneyDrunkStudios/HoneyDrunk.Vault/docs/Abstractions.md

 ## IVaultClient.cs

-Unified orchestrator interface.
-Combines secret and configuration access in a single facade.
+**Internal Contract**

+Unified orchestrator interface used by Vault core and infrastructure components.
+Application and business code should depend on `ISecretStore` and `IConfigProvider` instead.

 ```csharp
 public interface IVaultClient